 - All database queries should be submitted in a .sql file attached as a note to the case, or if larger in size, via an FTP account that will be provided by Sugar Support.
 Please archive any .sql file larger than 1 MB.
 We will not accept files hosted on an external FTP account or URL.

 - Recurring requests will not be accepted as these requests should leverage our supported APIs to complete.

 - Please indicate the nature of the database queries the Sugar Support team is expected to perform:

-- UPDATE, INSERT, and/or DELETE statements are the only queries the Sugar Support team will perform.
+- UPDATE, INSERT, DELETE, and/or TRUNCATE statements are the only queries the Sugar Support team will perform.

 - Please indicate if any of the statements involve table joins as that will require additional analysis to ensure they are optimized and will not impact server performance.